Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

 In JS this will also include the year and the time.
 It pinpoints a point in time as a number.

-Dates in JS are represented as the the number of milliseconds since 1970!
+Dates in JS are represented as the number of milliseconds since 1970!
 As such you can define or locate almost any point in time.

 UNIX Epoch!
 What is this?
 Also known as a timestamp.
-Its a number that represents the number of seconds since **Thursday, 1 January 1970**.
+It's a number that represents the number of seconds since **Thursday, 1 January 1970**.
 The basic premise that each day takes 86,400 seconds.

-Dates before the epoch can be expressed as a negative numbers.
+Dates before the epoch can be expressed as a negative number.

 Are there any weird?
 Plenty, just think of leap years?